Review – Sam & Max: Night of the Raving Dead

 Here it is, the final episode in the only episodic series that’s actually managed to do something with itself.
 Six games in as many months is something that Telltale Games should be proud of, but they get another pat on the back for doing such a good job.
 Season 1 was very much a learning experience, both for themselves and for the fans.
 Throughout the journey, Telltale has shown definite signs of listening to their audience and learning from their mistakes.
 Bright Side of the Moon fixes a lot of problems from past episodes, and is all-around the most solid effort of the six games.
 Funny, lengthy and fun to play, I was sad to see this one come to an end.

-The first five episodes sometimes struggled with the balancing act of keeping the puzzles tough but not obtuse and also keeping the humor strong, all in a very tight timeframe. → Read the rest
+The first five episodes sometimes struggled with the balancing act of keeping the puzzles tough but not obtuse and also keeping the humor strong, all in a very tight timeframe.
+Sometimes it worked, sometimes it didn’t, and ultimately Ep. → I’d rather die than not read this article!

 Review – Sam & Max Episode 5: Reality 2.0